 Introduction

 This advice sheet has been produced to give you information following your treatment.
-It is not meant to replace discussion between you and the healthcare team.
-If after reading it, you require further explanation please discuss this with a member of the healthcare team.
+It does not replace discussion with your healthcare team.
+If you have questions after reading it please speak with a member of staff.

 Your Surgeon is …………………………………………………………